-A cheap holiday is what a lot of people are looking for.
-The year of Corona has brought many changes, lost of job or income.
+For a cheap holiday to Andalusia, read the 7 tips to make it happen.
+A cheap holiday to Andalusia is what a lot of people are looking for.
+The year of Corona has brought many changes, loss of job or income.
 An escape to the sun would be fantastic right now.
 The good thing is, a holiday to Andalusia does not need to be expensive!
 Below you can find seven tips for a cheap holiday to Spain.

 Tip 1: Cheap period